Physiotherapist Charlotte Andersonadmin2021-08-22T13:18:17-04:00

 Her research has been published in several peer reviewed journals and presented at conferences internationally.
 She has received several acknowledgments for her physiotherapy skills, teaching/research, and mentorship, including a Recognition Award from the Department of Physical Therapy which acknowledges those individuals who have provided great learning environments, guidance, supervision, or have been inspirational to students.
 She is appointed to the Executive of the Canadian Physiotherapy Association (private practice division) as the Education Lead.
 These background skill sets complement and support Charlotte’s professional practice particularly in the area of individual-specific rehabilitation and preventative physiotherapy.
 She is an adjunct lecturer in the Faculty of Rehabilitation Sciences at U of T, with a focus on concussion management and rehabilitation.
 Additionally, she develops and delivers business curriculum and orthopaedic curriculum at U of T in the Faculty of Physiotherapy, and the Faculty of Medicine.
 She is also a lecturer and develops concussion curriculum for the Physiotherapy Faculty at McMaster University.

 Charlotte was the recipient of the 2018 Physical Therapy Practitioner Exceptional Achievement Award, from the University of Toronto.
 This award acknowledges a Physical Therapist who demonstrates expertise in a clinical content area, a best practice approach to delivering patient centred care, and participates in the development of their practice and the development of others in their clinical area.
 Charlotte has received several awards and funding for her research.
 Additionally, she was named the 2021 award recipient of the Young Alumna Award, from Havergal College.
-This award is presented to a women under 40 years of age, who has made a difference for good in the world.
+This award is presented to a woman under 40 years of age, who has made a difference for good in the world.

 Charlotte is a leader in concussion clinical research.
 She treats acute and chronic patients post concussion, and has developed several courses to teach rehabilitation professionals evidence based methods and treatment techniques for patients with concussion, or post concussion symptoms.
 To learn more about the ALPHA concussion program, click here.